Sticky central limit theorems on open books: Central limit theorems

-Now we come to the primary result in the paper: as the sample size $N$ becomes large, the law $\nu_N$ of the rescaled empirical mean converges weakly to the appropriate measure from Definition~\ref{d:spinal}, according to how sticky the mean is.
-When the mean is \begin{enumerate} \item sticky, $\nu_N$ converges weakly to the spinal limit measure~$g_S$.
+Now we come to the primary result in the paper: as the sample size $N$ becomes large, the law $\nu_N$ of the rescaled empirical mean converges weakly to the appropriate measure from Definition \ref{dspinal}, according to how sticky the mean is.
+(We have included a forward reference to the nonsticky case in Theorem \ref{tstickyCLT} to preserve the numbering of items 1, 2 and 3, which corresponds precisely to the numbering elsewhere, namely Theorem \ref{tcases}, Definition \ref{dcases}, Theorem \ref{tstickyLLN}, and Definition~\ref{dspinal}.)
+When the mean is: \begin{longlist}[(1)] \item[(1)] sticky, $\nu_N$ converges weakly to the spinal limit measure $g_S$;

+\item[(2)] nonsticky, $\nu_N$ converges weakly to the costal limit measure $g_j$ supported on the tangent space $\RR^{d+1}$ to the leaf $L_j$ containing the mean;

-\item partly sticky, $\nu_N$ converges weakly to the spinocostal limit measure~$g_j$ supported on the (unique) leaf~$L_k$ with moment~$\s_k = 0$. \end{enumerate} As discussed at the start of the section, the fact that the limiting distribution is supported on the spine~$S$ when the mean is sticky follows from Theorem~\ref{t:stickyLLN}, since then the first moments $\s_j$ are strictly negative for~all~$j$.
+\item[(3)] partly sticky, $\nu_N$ converges weakly to the spinocostal limit measure $g_j$ supported on the (unique) leaf $L_k$ with moment $\s_k = 0$. \end{longlist} As discussed at the start of the section, the fact that the limiting distribution is supported on the spine $S$ when the mean is sticky follows from Theorem \ref{tstickyLLN}, since then the first moments $\s_j$ are strictly negative for all $j$.